garyaiki/Scala-Algorithms/README.md

       }
 ```

 Arrays can be generic, `scala.reflect.ClassTag` recovers type information at runtime.
-Ordering and comparison can also be generic and this can be accomplished implicitly
+Ordering and comparison can also be generic and be passed implicitly.
  ```
  class IndexMinPQ[A: ClassTag](nMax: Int)(implicit ord: Ordering[A]) extends IndexPriorityQueue[A](nMax) {
   ```
 Immutable variables are preferred to mutable.
-Mutable class variables, declared as `.var`, are turned into `.val` or they are made private or protected.
-Public getter methods, usually, return `List`, which is recursive, instead of `Iterator`, which is imperative
+Mutable class variables, declared as `.var`, are usually turned into `.val` or made private or protected.
+Public getter methods, usually, return `List`, which is recursive, rather than `Iterator`, which is imperative

 ## Scala and SBT setup

-This uses Scala 2.10.3 [download](http://www.scala-lang.org/download/2.10.3.html), then add paths
+This uses Scala 2.10.3 [download](http://www.scala-lang.org/download/2.10.3.html) and [SBT](http://www.scala-sbt.org/0.13.1/docs/index.html) version 0.13.1 [install](http://www.scala-sbt.org/0.13.1/docs/Getting-Started/Setup.html#installing-sbt), then add paths
 ```
 export SCALA_HOME="/Users/.../scala-2.10.3"
 export SBT_HOME="/Users/.../sbt"